How Can I Tell If I Need To Paint My Home's Exterior?

 What months is it safe to paint outside in the South Shore area?

-Exterior painting in the Boston area is limited to Spring through Fall because temperatures to paint outside must be consistently above 50 degrees Fahrenheit for the paint to cure properly.
+Exterior painting in the Boston area is limited to Spring through Fall because temperatures must be consistently above 50 degrees Fahrenheit for the paint to cure properly.

 Gray shingled home in Scituate maExterior painting cannot be done when it’s wet or moist.
-Since our New England weather is so often rainy and foggy, your Boston area exterior painter must depend on their moisture meter (a little gadget to help determine the moisture content of a surface) to determine if your home is dry enough to paint.
+Since our New England weather is often rainy and foggy, your Boston area exterior painter must depend on their moisture meter (a little gadget that helps determine the moisture content of a surface) to determine if your home is dry enough to paint.

-We don’t recommend painting your exterior in the cold weather.
-On Boston’s South Shore, this usually means that we are able to paint from mid-March to early-November before it gets too cold.
+We don’t recommend painting your exterior in cold weather.
+On Boston’s South Shore, this usually means that we can paint from mid-March to early November before it gets too cold.

 Paint on vertical surfaces lasts far longer than paint on horizontal surfaces:

-This is because gravity sheds the water faster on vertical surfaces like your home’s siding or shingles, the water dries quickly, and the paint or stain remains protective for longer.
+This is because gravity sheds water faster on vertical surfaces like your home’s siding or shingles.
+The water dries quickly, and the paint or stain remains protective for longer.

 Water takes longer to dry on horizontal surfaces such as deck and porch floors.
 Long-standing puddles on these horizontal floors eat away at the paint or stain coating, causing it to last a short time.